voltrb/docs/en/docs/views.md

 # Controller Backing

 While we use the controller terminology, Volt is closer to a MVVM framework.
-Any method call or instance variable lookup runs in the context of a controller.
+Any method call or instance variable lookup in a view runs in the context of a controller.

-If you have a view at ```app/home/views/index/index.html``` it will load the controller at ```app/home/controller/index_controller.rb```.
+If you have a view at ```app/main/views/index/index.html``` it will load the controller at ```app/main/controller/index_controller.rb```.